jgnauck/bachelor-thesis/README.md

 # Bachelor Thesis
-This repository contains code and data for my Bachelor Thesis:
+This repository contains code and data for the Bachelor Thesis:
 **"Caption Quality Comparison with the DaTikZ Dataset"**.

 ## Project Structure